mapbox/awesome-vector-tiles/README.md

 - [Build Your Own Static Vector Tile Pipeline](https://geovation.github.io/build-your-own-static-vector-tile-pipeline) - guide transforming, encoding and hosting tiles in the cloud; using ogr2ogr + tippecanoe + Mapbox GL JS
 - [Using the new MVT function in PostGIS](https://medium.com/nycplanninglabs/using-the-new-mvt-function-in-postgis-75f8addc1d68) - Building a vector tile service with PostGIS, express, and pg-promise.
 - [Serverless Vector Tiles on AWS](https://github.com/addresscloud/serverless-tiles)
+- [Tegola OSM/OMT Import Procedure](https://github.com/dechristopher/tegola-omt) - This document outlines everything necessary to build, from scratch, an operational OpenStreetMap vector tile server.
+The stack consists of the latest LTS Ubuntu Server distribution, Tegola as the tile server, PostgreSQL as the database, and the use of the open source OpenMapTiles standard schema.

 ## License